3 Things to Know: Iron Deficiency in Children

 3) How do we treat iron deficiency?

-• Does not leave kids thinking they are chewing on metal but instead gives them the yummy taste of orange + Vitamin C (which also helps with absorption)
+• Does not leave kids thinking they are chewing on metal but instead gives them the yummy taste of orange + Vitamin C (which also helps with enhanced absorption)

 • Does not cause GI distress because it is made with carbonyl iron, which is much better tolerated and is very gentle on kids’ tummies